Daing na Bangus (Marinated and Fried Milkfish)

 Directions

-- Rinse the prepared bangus under cold running water, removing any leftover blood and entrails.
+- Rinse bangus under cold running water, removing any leftover blood and entrails.
 Drain well.

 - Add fish to the dish, making sure all four are fully submerged in vinegar marinade.

-- Cover and refrigerate for at least 4 hours to marinate fully.
-The fish can be marinated overnight as well.
+- Cover and refrigerate for 4–8 hours to marinate fully.

-- Drain marinade from fish, wiping off any remaining solids.
+- Drain fish, wiping off any remaining solids.
 Discard marinade.

-- Fill a wide frying pan about 1 inch (2.5 cm) deep with cooking oil.
-Heat over medium heat until oil is hot.
+- Fill a wide frying pan about 1-inch (2.5 cm) deep with vegetable oil and set it over medium heat.

-- Carefully transfer fish to pan and cook for 3–5 minutes on each side, or until golden and cooked through.
+- Add fish to the hot oil and fry for 3–5 minutes on each side, or until golden and cooked through.

-- Remove from heat and transfer to a serving dish.
+- Remove pan from heat and transfer fish to a serving dish.

 Copyright © 1993—2024 World Trade Press.
 All rights reserved.